MicrosoftDocs/learn/learn-pr/quantum/solve-graph-coloring-problems-grovers-search/includes/2-problem-description.md

-In this section, we define the problem solved by Grover's search algorithm - so-called "search problem" - and take a closer look at the ways various real-life problems can be represented in terms of this problem.
+In this section, we define the problem solved by Grover's search algorithm — the so-called "search problem"  — and take a closer look at the ways various real-life problems can be represented in terms of this problem.

 ## The search problem